timfayz/authentic-linux/README.md

 ## Features
 * Low memory footprint (~Xmb)
-* Visually consistant
+* Visually consistant (one color & font scheme)
-* Based on the most supported software stack
+* Backed by the most supported software stack

 ## Stack
 All the stack was carefully selected under the following conditions: simplicity, small footprint, ...